pvdmeulen/uktrade/README.md

 ```

 Note that HMRC’s API isn’t working entirely as expected at the moment.
-At the moment, loading HS4 code 2208 returns an empty dataframe:
+At the moment, loading aggregate data (such as all spirits, HS4 code
+2208) returns an empty dataframe:

 ``` r
 library(uktrade)